|

 2 That's not science.
 That's all faith-based assumption.
 Here's what we do know.

-A helicopter can fly faster than any current winged animal, but it can't come anywhere close to manuevering like one.
+A helicopter can fly faster than any current winged animal, but it can't come anywhere close to maneuvering like one.

-Jets, which fly much faster, have far less manueverability, and we'd have to get them off the ground first.
+Fighter Jets, which fly much faster, have far less maneuverability at top speed, and we'd have to get them off the ground first.
+Fighter jets have greater manoeuvrability at slower speeds, of course, but nothing compared to a winged creature built for flight.
 The dragons in REIGN OF FIRE are supposed to be more or less equal to us in intelligence, so it wouldn't take them long to figure they should take out airports with jets on the ground.

-How are we going to transport, feed, and house the tens of thousands of people and all of the machinery they'd need, as well as land surveys to find the optimum places to dig fireproof bunkers to accomodate billions of people?
+How are we going to transport, feed, and house the tens of thousands of people and all of the machinery they'd need, as well as land surveys to find the optimum places to dig fireproof bunkers to accommodate even millions of people, let alone billions?

-We wouldn't be able to do it for millions of people.
+We wouldn't be able to do it for hundreds of thousands.
 There's no energy and stored food, whatever is left, is rapidly dwindling: No energy, water, food, or communication with other bunkers.

 Perhaps a few thousand people around the earth could hide in bunkers, but in all reality we have currently no bunkers for so much as 0.001 of the world's population of people.
 Further, the massive undertaking of building such infrastructure takes decades.
 Finally, People hiding in bunkers don't contribute to society, they cower, waiting for society to wake and rise.